In the Air 2014/03

 Vic Cunnyngham Sr. agreed.
 In the 1970s and 1980s, he researched and built reproductions of many A-frame pusher designs.
 After they were built, he would get the completed model approved and authenticated by the original designer or pilot, ensuring that future generations would be able to remember and recreate the early excitement of flying.

-Don also incorporated an adjustable front elevator into the model by building a series of small steps at the front of the A. Adjusting the elevator’s LE on a different step changed the elevator’s lift.
+Don also incorporated an adjustable front elevator into the model by building a series of small steps at the front of the A-frame pusher.
+Adjusting the elevator's leading edge (LE) on a different step changed the elevator's lift.

 Unlike Don's original design, Vic built the reproduction for rise-off-water, adding hydroplane floats designed by Bert Pond in 1929.
 Bert's signature is on one of the floats, offering luck to Vic and his endeavors.
 Similarly, Don's signature is on a paper adhered to the wing.